-\$195 copayment per day, days 1 to 8
+- \$225 copayment per day,

-Services that are covered for you What you must pay when you get these services \$0 copayment per day, days9 to 90 Inpatient Psychiatric Facility - \$195 copayment per day, days 1 to 8 - \$0 copayment per day, days 9 to 90 Provider and Professional Services \$0 copayment - Inpatient Hospital - Inpatient Psychiatric Facility Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay When your inpatient stay is not covered, you will pay the cost of the If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Services that are covered for you What you must pay when you get these services days 1 to 8 - \$0 copayment per day, days 9 to 90 Provider and Professional Services \$0 copayment - Inpatient Hospital - Inpatient Psychiatric Facility Inpatient stay: Covered services received in a hospital or SNF during a When your inpatient stay is not

+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: • Physician services • Diagnostic tests (like lab tests) services received as described throughout this benefit chart.
-X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations condition
+Covered services include, but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy